How to Use SET (BSWR)

 - Infectious media generation

-For more information about the Social Engineering Toolkit, including how to use it effectively, enroll in our How to Use the Social Engineering Toolkit tutorial.
+For more information about the Social Engineering Toolkit, including how to use it effectively, enroll in this Social Engineering Toolkit tutorial.
 The tutorial is available to anyone who wants to learn to use the SET to improve the protection of an organization’s sensitive information and assets.

 Teaching Assistant Vikramajeet Khatri and Tahir Ibrahim